matrix-org/matrix.org/content/foundation/governing-board/bylaws/04-processes.md

 and facilitate the work being done.

-Therefore, those interested in creating a Working Group are encouraged to contact the Board to find a Sponsor - your constituency representatives would be a good place to look for such support to start with (TBD add a link to explain constituencies here).
+Therefore, those interested in creating a Working Group are encouraged to contact the Board to find a Sponsor - your [constituency representatives](/foundation/governing-board/#elected-representatives) would be a good place to look for such support to start with.

 If the Sponsor Board Member agrees with the idea, they will discuss initial membership of the new Working Group and a rough draft of its potential charter